Menu

 Vaginal birth after caesarean section (VBAC)

 VBAC is supported by obstetric guidelines around the developed world provided it meets patient-based, institution-based and practitioner-based safety requirements.
 Decisions around whether or not to try for a VBAC can be highly emotive.
-A reasonable plan for one patient may be very different to another a the circumstances and risks can differ substantially.
-For this reason it is important to seek the advice of a practitioner that has seen the risks play out during pregnancy and labour, and knows how to deal with potentially life-threatening complications of a VBAC.
+A reasonable plan for one patient may be very different to another and the circumstances and risks can differ substantially.
+For this reason it is important to seek the advice of a practitioner that has seen the risks play out during pregnancy and labour, and knows how to deal with the potentially life-threatening complications of a VBAC.

 Education and support including breastfeeding after delivery